mzotyo/Craft/functional-programming/functional-design-patterns/readme.md

 Decorator pattern is actually a function composition.

 Composition patterns only work for functions that have one parameter!
+Every function can be turned into a one parameter function.